carmencchow/cyclistic_casestudy/README.md

 * Average distance: 5.39 kilometres
 * Average speed on a classic bike: 12.17m/s

-Based on the differences in user ride pattersn in these metrics, we can conclude that annual members are people who use Cyclistic bikes to travel to and from work, while casual riders are tourists use bikes leisurely to sightsee or visit tourist attractions during the day.
+Based on these notable differences, we can conclude that annual members are people who use Cyclistic bikes to travel to and from work, while casual riders tend to use Cyclistic bikes for sightseeing and exploring the city.

 Tableau
 Google Slides

 <h2>6.
 Act</h2>

-The following recommendations are aimed at boosting annual membership enrollment among casual riders.
+After looking at the trends in how casual rides use Cyclistic bikes, we'll propose the following recommendations which are aimed at boosting Cyclistic's annnual membership enrollment among casual riders.
+Extend reach and attract more riders

 <b>1.
-Spring and Summer Enrollment Campaigns</b>
+Seasonal Enrollment Campaigns</b>
-<p>To prepare for an uptick in casual rides in spring and summer, Cyclistic should plan their marketing campaign in March/April.
-Their ads should focus on the cost-saving and health benefits of upgrading to an annual membership in time with the summer.
-Since casual riders are the most active during the summer months, campaigns should launh ahead of the season.
-Emphasize unlimited access to Cyclistic's bike share program
+<p>Cyclistic's future growth depends on growing annual ridership by converting casual members into long-term members.
+To do this, Cyclistic will need to time the launch of future enrollment and advertising campaigns before in March and April to raise awareness of Cyclistics annual membership program and genearte interest among more riders before the signficant 79.4% increase in ride count occurs from April to May.
+Cyclistic's ads should focus on the benefits of switching to a long-term membership, including savings costs, convenience and unlimited access to Cyclistic's fleet of bikes.

 <b>2.
 Pricing Structure</b>
 <p>Cyclistic should implement a new pricing structure to increase enrollment in their annual membership.
 This could include a tiered membership, such as a monthly plan at a fixed price that could eventually encourage casual riders to become full members.
 To further incentive annual memberhips, Cyclistic could introduce an overcharge fee for casual riders for every additional 30 minutes.
 This is important especially for riders who are discouraged by the perceived cost of an annual membership. by increasing the rental fee after a certain distance quota is reached.
 Another idea could be to offer a two-tiered annual plan, where members have the option to pay up front or in monthly installments, which may be more feasibale to increase and retain membership.